Sweetland Center for Writing Departmental Information

 At the University of Michigan, writing plays a critical role in students' thinking and learning, beginning with the first year and continuing into advanced writing in the disciplines.
 Students' ability to write prose characterized by analytic complexity, clarity, appropriate organization and development of ideas, effective use of evidence, cogency, and rhetorical awareness is crucial to their success both during their undergraduate years and beyond.

-The Sweetland Center for Writing exists to support the improvement of student writing.
+The Sweetland Center for Writing exists to support student writing at all levels and in all forms and modes, including writing from multilingual and international undergraduate student writers.
 To accomplish this mission, Sweetland:

 - helps students choose their first writing course;